Vitamin C: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Vitamin C is not considered harmful and it’s unlikely that we get too much of it from foods alone.

-However, having 3-4 times more than the recommended amount (about 3-4g) can upset our stomach and gut, causing, for example, diarrhea.
+However, having 3-4 times more than the DRV (about 3-4g) can upset our stomach and gut, causing, for example, diarrhoea.
 Moreover, there’s no evidence for an increased intake of vitamin C beyond the recommendation to result in any health benefits or consequences in healthy people.

 Before taking vitamin C supplements, check with your doctor or a registered dietitian/nutritionist or consult your national dietary guideline.